Sammyjroberts/satellite-imaging-system/README.md

 ### Knex

 Knex is a lightweight tool I use when I need to use a relational database.
 I find the migration format and framework to be extremely powerful and easy to use.
 It is exceedingly easy to write raw queries/bindings.
 The query builder is also nice when appropriate.
+Migrations for each database are in their respective folder under `./packages/db`

+- satellite_migrations will contain any migrations for the satellite-db
+- api_migrations will contain any migrations for the api-db

 ## RabbitMQ

 RabbitMQ has built-in support for dead-letter queues, retries, quorum/durable queues, and as such, is a great tool to use for this project.

+### Important note on RabbitMQ implementation

+I have not attempted to create an extremely rigorous message queueing system.
+The main image request queue that the MCS communicates with has a retry limit but no retry delay or significant dead letter handling.
+The satellite queue does not utilize its dead letter queue.

+I have added the RabbitMQ Management UI, which will allow us to shovel messages from the DLQ back into the main queue as a short-term mechanism for retrying messages.

+### Idempotency

+I kept idempotency in mind when implementing the job system.
+While not perfect, it should lead to no "error" level side effects.
+The worst case is that a message gets processed twice, and two images are created, but that isn't a fatal error per my understanding of the requirements.

+### Future Improvements

+- Identify when messages are malformed or can never be processed and add them to a permanent dead letter queue.
+- In the case of intermittent issues, use a mechanism to place nacked messages back to the end of the queue, so one bad message doesn't block good messages.
+- Add observability around messages in the DLQ so we can easily retry or give the user some notification that their request failed.

 ## PostgreSQL